India national under-17 football team: SAFF U-17 Championship

 2022 edition was their fourth title.
 In this edition, India was clubbed with Bhutan and Nepal.
 India began their SAFF campaign with a comfortable 3–0 win over Bhutan but surprisingly lost to Nepal by 1–3.
 Though, India qualified for semi finals where they defeated Bangladesh by 1–2 score line.
 India again faced Nepal in the finals where now they defeated Nepal with 4–0.

 At the 2023 edition India entered into semi-final, defeating Nepal and Bangladesh by the scoreline of 1–0 in both games.
 In the semi-final they defeated Maldives by 8–0 and entered to the final and faced Bangladesh.
 India defeated them by 2–0 to become SAFF champion for the fifth time.

 2024 edition turned out to be another title for them.
 India entered the semi finals by defeating Bangladesh and Maldives by 1–0 and 3–0 in both group games.
 In the semi-finals, they thrashed Nepal by score line of 4–2 and entered the final facing Bangladesh once again.
 India defeated them by 2–0 and won the title for sixth time.

+2025 was another year when India defended their title for seventh time defeating Maldives, Bhutan and Pakistan in group stage.
+By defeating Nepal by 3–0, the team met Bangladesh in the finals, which led to a 2–2 draw, resulting in a penalty-shootout, in which India sealed a victory.